Learn How to Safely Build a Fire

 Remember, never leave a fire unattended and never go to sleep or leave the site without putting out the fire completely.

-For more on family activities, check out the links on the next page.
+For more on family activities, check out the links below.

 - "Camp Crafts."
 Kaboose.
 2011.
 (April 9, 2011) http://crafts.kaboose.com/cub-scout/camp-crafts.html

 - "Camping Scavenger Hunt."
 Camping-Field-Guide.com.
 2009.
 (April 9, 2011) http://www.camping-field-guide.com/camping-scavenger-hunt.html

 - "Campfire Stories."
 Ultimate Camp Resource.
 2011.
 (April 9, 2011) http://www.ultimatecampresource.com/site/camp-activities/campfire-stories.html